Collective Conversations: Observing a Year

 —Share a moment or experience in which you exited yourself and entered into a larger conversation with nature.

-Responses will be accessible through a digital database organized into themes that will organically emerge.
-Encouraging active participation and knowledge sharing, we will host four events using the archive (i.e. poetry readings, guest lectures, storytelling, etc…).
-Facilitating these larger discussions is an act of resistance to the effects of human hierarchy and an invitation to learn new and evolving languages that enable greater participation in the world around us.
+Submissions will be accessible through a digital library organized into themes that will organically emerge.
+Encouraging active participation and knowledge sharing, we will host four quarterly events using the archive (online or in person pending COVID-19).
+Facilitating these workshops and larger discussions is an invitation to learn new and evolving languages that enable greater participation in the world around us.